fortrabbit/help/docs/craft-start.md

 template:         article
 reviewed:         2022-05-25
 title:            Getting started with Craft CMS on fortrabbit
 naviTitle:        1.
-Get started with Craft
+Craft CMS intro
 order:            1
 lead:             Craft 4 is the CMS you and your clients will love.
 We love it too.
 Our aim is to help you — the developer — to successfully develop and deploy Craft here.
 This is your entry point.
 group:            craft